MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-component-events-diagnostics-troubleshooting.md

 [!include [banner](../includes/banner.md)]

 This article explains where to find events from Commerce-specific components.
-To enable diagnostics and troubleshooting, Commerce components, which include self-hosted components such as the Retail Modern POS and cloud hosted components, such as Commerce Scale Unit & E-commerce modules, log their events locally to Event Viewer (or to the browser developer tools console e.g. F12), as well as in LCS log search experience.
+To enable diagnostics and troubleshooting, Commerce components, which include self-hosted components such as the Retail Modern POS and cloud-hosted components, such as Commerce Scale Unit and E-commerce modules, log their events locally to Event Viewer (or to the browser developer tools console e.g. F12), as well as in LCS log search experience.

 Viewing events in Event Viewer